Free Trial Abuse

 The Freeloader Problem

-Sadly, the conventional SaaS defenses don't work all that well against free trial abusers.
+Sadly, the conventional SaaS defenses don't hold up well against a determined trial cycler.

 What Free Trial Abuse Costs Your Business

-Free trial abuse isn't just annoying — it actively harms your business by messing up your analytics and degrading your ability to serve your real customers.
+Free trial abuse isn't merely irritating.
+It actively harms your business by corrupting your analytics and degrading your ability to serve the customers who actually pay you.

 Polluted metrics

-Your signup stats, activation rates, and conversion funnels are polluted with users who were never going to convert.
-Product decisions based on these metrics are likely to be wrong.
+Your signup stats, activation rates, and conversion funnels fill up with accounts that were never going to convert, and never meant to.
+Product decisions made on those numbers are likely to be wrong.

 Wasted resources

-Every freeloader consumes compute, storage, bandwidth, and other infrastructure that you're paying for.
+Every freeloader consumes compute, storage, bandwidth, and other infrastructure that you're paying for, and returns nothing for it.
 Free trial abuse eats into your profit margins and shortens your runway.

 Support burden

-Dregs has a pipeline of AI-assisted analyzers that detect free trial abuse from many angles at once.
+Dregs detects free trial abuse from many angles at once, with custom rules and lists implemented as a pipeline of AI-assisted analyzers.
 A determined freeloader might beat one or two signals, but beating all of them is unlikely.

 Uniqueness Score

-When the freeloader signs up again, Dregs recognizes the device fingerprint, even if everything else is different.
-The new account shares a device with the previous one, and the Uniqueness score of both accounts drop immediately.
+The freeloader returns under a new name, a new inbox, and the firm conviction of being a stranger.
+Dregs recognizes the device fingerprint regardless.
+The new account shares a device with the previous one, and the Uniqueness score of both accounts drops immediately.
 No cookies required, just hardware characteristics that persist across accounts and incognito sessions.

 Authenticity Score